OutpostUniverse/NetFix/README.md

  - **Game Type:** Restricts from selecting missions of different types.

 #### Game Join Info
- - **Server Address:** The address to find NetFixServer or a specific host.
-Default is to leave blank and NetFixClient will search address listed in .ini file.
+ - **Server Address:** The address to find a specific host, or an alternate game server (NetFixServer).
+Default is to leave blank and NetFixClient will search the `GameServerAddr` address listed in the `outpost2.ini` file.
- - **Games:** A list of games being hosted on the NetFixServer.
-If an IP address not containing NetFixServer is used, will only display a single game intiated by the host.
+ - **Games:** A list of games present on the NetFixServer, or a single game on a specific host.

 #### Bottom Buttons
- - **Search:** Sends a single request to NetFixServer for a list of games and waits for a responsse.
+ - **Search:** Sends a single request to `Server Address` (if specified), or the default configured NetFixServer for a list of games.
  - **Join:** Join the selected game.
  - **Create:** Create a new game using the Common Info and Game Create Info
  - **Cancel:** Return to the main menu.

-### .ini settings
+### outpost2.ini module settings
  - **Dll:** Relative path of the NetFix dll from the Outpost 2 executable
  - **GameServerAddr:** Default server address.
-Can contain an IP address or a URL.
+Can contain an IP address or a DNS name.
- - **ProtocolIndex:** ???
+ - **ProtocolIndex:** Which button on the multiplayer menu to hook when the module loads.
+  - 0 = TCP
+  - 1 = IPX
+  - 2 = Modem
+  - 3 = Serial
+  - 4 = SIGS (Default)
+  Historical note: At one point in the past, the menu had been edited to hide the defunct "SIGS" button, and so the NetFixClient used to hook the "Serial" button.
+The menu has since been restored and re-edited, with the "SIGS" button being renamed to "NetFix", which the NetFixClient now uses.

 ## Known Limitations